 - Stay in touch with the group - share information about a volunteer’s availability and skills.
 You might provide a solution to someone else’s problem!

 Keep your data safe.
-Make sure you password-protect your spreadsheets to stay in line with our data protection policy.
+Make sure you password-protect your spreadsheets to stay in line with our Managing information policy.